The following professionals lent their expertise to this article:

 number-dol

-At the start of this process, students and their families first need to create a budget.
-By going in with realistic expectations, students can get a fuller sense of actual tuition, fees, required books and technologies, transportation, and housing so they can find a school that meets their financial and academic needs.
+At the start of this process, students and their families should create a budget.
+By setting realistic expectations, students can get a fuller sense of actual tuition, fees, required books and technologies, transportation, and housing to find a school that meets their financial and academic needs.

 2. Complete the FAFSA